 I presume that your aunt is single or if married her spouse is also in a skilled nursing facility so that there is a need to spend down her assets below $2,500 in order for her to qualify for medical assistance.
 If she is married and has a spouse is still living in the community, then certain...Read more »

 Unlike personal representative's commissions in a small estate, counsel fees are not prohibited.
 However, since there are no statutorily allowed commissions, the attorney seeking counsel fees must submit a petition for counsel fees with the the orphans' court.
-Furthermore, since counsel fees are...Read more »
+Furthermore, since counsel...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.